mymikemiller/EscaPAID/README.md

 # EscaPAID

 EscaPAID is the base marketplace app that can be customized by adding targets.
 Currently there are two targets:
-* Renaissance: a marketplace for craftsmen to share their craft with paying customers
+* Art With Me: a marketplace for artists to share their art with paying customers
 * Tellomee: a marketplace for premium experiences

 Development notes: